 The goals of the Construction Management Program are to prepare professionals who:

-What awards are open to construction management students?
+There are several awards open to Construction Management students.
 Ball State University recognizes academic excellence through the Dean's List each term.
 Students who maintain academic excellence may graduate cum laude, magna cum laude, or summa cum laude.

 On a program level, seniors with above a 3.0 in both their major and cumulative GPAs are recognized as "Exceptional Graduates" at the Department of Technology Awards Ceremony in April of each year.
 One student from this group is also awarded as the "Outstanding Graduate" on the basis of their scholarship and involvement.